taijusanagi/filecoin-hackathon/README.md

 - The system gets IPFS data from the token URI
 - The system gets piece id from IPFS data by lotus
 - Users can create bounty using the calculated piece id
-- FEVM Smart contract enables deal creator to claim the fund (not implemented yet)
+- FEVM Smart contract enables the deal creator to claim the fund (not implemented yet)

 #### Sample Image